Betty teaches you the importance of keeping your OFFLINE identity separate from your ONLINE identity

 Personal Information: Your ONLINE/OFFLINE identities

 Your OFFLINE identity consists of all of your personal information, like your name, age, and where you live.
 Your OFFLINE identity is the real you, the one your family and friends at school know and love.
-When you're in Cyberspace, you never ever want to reveal your OFFLINE identity or any of your personal information to anyone.
+When you're in cyberspace, you never ever want to reveal your OFFLINE identity or any of your personal information to anyone.
 It can be very dangerous to do so!

-Instead of using your OFFLINE identity in Cyberspace, you need to create an ONLINE identity for yourself.
+Instead of using your OFFLINE identity in cyberspace, you need to create an ONLINE identity for yourself.
 Usually this just means coming up with an alias or screenname, something like FunkyMonkey or iLovePinkSocks, just as long as it doesn't contain your real name or any of your personal information.

-Whenever you're in Cyberspace, only use your ONLINE identity to be safe.
+Whenever you're in cyberspace, only use your ONLINE identity to be safe.
 If someone starts asking you questions about your personal information or your OFFLINE identity, the best response is to just ignore them.
-If they continue to bother you even after you tell them you don't share that information in Cyberspace, you should tell a trusted adult about them.
+If they continue to bother you even after you tell them you don't share that information in cyberspace, you should tell a trusted adult about them.
 You can also block people to stop them from sending you emails and Instant Messages.

 posted by Betty